A Functional Approach to Curve Alignment and Shape Analysis: Real data analysis

 \subsection{Results from the alignment procedure}

-Before aligning the planar curves -- that is, estimating the deformation parameters -- we first recover their functional form using a basis expansion with $M=50$ Fourier functions.
-Let $\hat{\mathbf{x}}^s_1,\ldots,\hat{\mathbf{x}}^s_{n_s}$ denote the resulting functions, where the index $s$ refers to the dataset: $s=b$ for butterflies and $s=f$ for forks.
-We then estimate the translation and scaling parameters for each curve, yielding the standardized shapes ${\hat{\mathbf{x}}^{* s}_i},i=1,\ldots,n_s$.
-These standardized shapes are illustrated in Figure \ref{alignement}.
+Before aligning the planar curves, we first recover their functional form using a basis expansion with $M=50$ Fourier functions.
+Let $\hat{\mathbf{c}}^s_1,\ldots,\hat{\mathbf{c}}^s_{n_s}$ denote the resulting functions, where the index $s$ refers to the dataset: $s=b$ for butterflies and $s=f$ for forks.
+We then estimate the translation and scaling parameters for each curve, yielding the standardized shapes $\hat{\mathbf{c}}^{*s}_i, i=1,\ldots,n_s$, illustrated in Figure~\ref{alignement}.